ublue-os/website/docs/images/bluefin/developer-experience.md

     - GNOME Terminal
       - `Ctrl`-`Alt`-`t` - will launch a host-level GNOME Terminal if you need to do host-level things in Fedora (you shouldn't need to do much).

+## Homebrew

+`just brew` will install homebrew, and `just brew-shell` will set it up for you.
+For your Mac enthusiasts out there, remember, we're on this stupidly long journey to get you back, so we know you need this.

 # Kubernetes and other Cloud Native Tooling

 - [kind](https://kind.sigs.k8s.io/) - Run a Kubernetes cluster on your machine.
 Do a `kind create cluster` on the host to get started!